 Jerusalem was once again the centre of the current Middle East negotiations on Friday as United States Secretary of State, Dr.

-Jerusalem was once again the centre of the current Middle East negotiations on Friday as United States Secretary of State, Dr. Henry Kissinger, returned to meet Israeli leaders reportedly with compromise proposals for an interim settlement with Egypt.
+Background: Jerusalem was once again the centre of the current Middle East negotiations on Friday as United States Secretary of State, Dr. Henry Kissinger, returned to meet Israeli leaders reportedly with compromise proposals for an interim settlement with Egypt.